Tech-Curriculums/Embedded-Systems-200-AVR-Programming/Makefile-Templates/README.md

 make program
 ```

-feel free to write a simple shell script to automate this for you (extra bonus points for an alias)
+feel free to write a simple shell script to automate this for you (extra bonus points if you can also do an alias)